srmainwaring/curio/README.md

 roslaunch curio_base motor_controller.launch port:=/dev/ttyUSB0
 ```

-where you should substitute the correct port for the LewanSoul Servo Bus board.
+where you should substitute the correct port for the LewanSoul BusLinker board.

 On linux you may get an error such as: